-About Neuroendocrine Cancer Australia
+About NeuroEndocrine Cancer Australia

-Neuroendocrine Cancer Australia was formed in 2009 by Simone Leyden (CEO and co-founder) and Dr John Leyden (Chair and co-founder) due to the experience they had with their sister Kate's diagnosis with pancreatic neuroendocrine cancer.
+NeuroEndocrine Cancer Australia was formed in 2009 by Simone Leyden (Co-founder, Board Member) and Dr John Leyden (Co-founder, Board Member) due to the experience they had with their sister Kate's diagnosis with pancreatic NeuroEndocrine cancer.
 NeCA is an independent medical not-for-profit charity directed towards improving the outcomes of patients with NETs.

-The mission of Neuroendocrine Cancer Australia is:
+The mission of NeuroEndocrine Cancer Australia is:

-- to assist and support patients and carers, through support groups and access to networks of expertise - to lobby for access to new and appropriate investigations and treatments - to raise awareness and knowledge of neuroendocrine cancers within the medical community and general public - to encourage and support Australian based research in the area of neuroendocrine cancers.
+- to assist and support patients and carers, through support groups and access to networks of expertise - to lobby for access to new and appropriate investigations and treatments - to raise awareness and knowledge of NeuroEndocrine cancers within the medical community and general public - to encourage and support Australian based research in the area of NeuroEndocrine cancers.

-If you would like to know more about Neuroendocrine Cancer Australia or get involved please visit our website www.neuroendocrine.org.au or email info@neuroendocrine.org.au.
+If you would like to know more about NeuroEndocrine Cancer Australia or get involved please visit our website www.NeuroEndocrine.org.au or email info@NeuroEndocrine.org.au.
 All donations are most welcomed as we continue our work to improve the outcomes of NET patients.